Latest in: l.a. louver

 5 May 2014

 Gajin Fujita poses in front of the mural he helped produce at the El Segundo Museum of Art (in association with the Getty Research Institute) for the group exhibition Scratch.
-Under the leadership of …
+Under the leadership of Alex …

 Featured Image